cns-iu/cns-humanexus-2.0/Explosion Tests.md

 - 31 unique entries in the "sex" column
 - 2,235 unique entries in the "species" column

-All unique column entries are listed in these files:<br>
+For reference all unique column entries are listed in these files:<br>
 &emsp;*content_ftu.csv*<br>
 &emsp;*content_organ.csv*<br>
 &emsp;*content_sex.csv*<br>